Baby Essentials for the First 3 Months You Can’t Forget About

 We tried a few different brands of diapers when she was born.

-We had heard that some brands are better for certain shapes of babies.
+We have heard that some brands are better for specific baby shapes.

-We were surprised that every brand worked fine as long as the size matched her weight and we did frequent changes.
+We were surprised that every brand worked fine as long as the size matched her weight, and we made frequent changes.

-Overall, we seemed to find that Pampers diapers resulted in fewer blowouts.
+Overall, we found that Pampers diapers resulted in fewer blowouts.

 If your baby is sensitive, the Honest Company Diapers or these Pampers Pure Diapers are made from hypoallergenic and sustainable materials and would be a better fit.